 The Friends of Green Hill Cemetery, a non-profit organization, provides historic one-and-a-half-hour walking tours of the cemetery throughout the year.
 These tours, which raise funds for the enhancement of the plantings and structures within the cemetery, are meant to increase your knowledge of Greensboro's history and the local and unusual plants thriving within its 51 acres.
 What few people realize is that Green Hill Cemetery also has a remarkable number of plant species rarely found in North Carolina or even North America.
 Read about our treasure trove of trees.

 Take a walking tour with Friends of Green Hill Cemetery and see, to name a few, the W. Herman Weaver family plot.
 Weaver was a contractor whose firm built much of Greensboro's Kirkwood neighborhood and the Governmental Center downtown.
-Discover the modest grave of Harper J. Elam, who founded the Greensboro Daily Record, which later merged with the Greensboro Daily News to become the News & Record that we know today.
-Elam coined the phrase and promoted Greensboro as The Gate City.
+Discover the modest grave of Harper J. Elam, who founded the Greensboro Daily Record, which later merged with the Greensboro Daily News to become the News & Record we know today.
+Elam coined the phrase and promoted Greensboro as "the Gate City."

-Please visit the Friends of Green Hill Cemetery website for updates on tours and other happenings or check our calendar of events here.
-Additonal group tours can be arranged at your request and/or you can purchase A Walking Tour of Green Hill Cemetery booklet for $5.00.
-Call us on 336-373-2160 or e-mail us to purchase your copy.
+Please visit the Friends of Green Hill Cemetery website for updates on tours and other happenings or check our calendar of events.
+Additional group tours can be arranged at your request and/or you can purchase A Walking Tour of Green Hill Cemetery booklet for $5.
+Call us at 336-373-2160 or e-mail us to purchase your copy.

 City Cemeteries Division is a member of the North Carolina Cemetery Association.